 “The housing market is flexible and can adjust to moderately higher mortgage rates without significant impact,” Fleming writes.
 “The likely rise in mortgage rates is not the worry for first-time home buyers, but whether they can find something to buy in today’s supply-constrained market.”

-Brad Ahlstrom and Steve Coons were both born and raised in Mesa, AZ and are 4th generation Arizonans.
-As 1st cousins, they grew up watching their grandfather, Ross Farnsworth, develop land into retire....
+Brad Ahlstrom and Steve Coons 1st cousins, born and raised in Mesa, AZ, and are 4th generation Arizonans.
+They grew up watching their grandfather, Ross Farnsworth, develop land into retirement communi....